Adithya14255/Academic-Progress-Tracker/README.md

 # Academic Progress Tracker

-A comprehensive web application for tracking and managing academic progress across educational institutions.
-This application enables administrators to monitor student performance, instructors to manage courses and assessments.
-This app is designed for the admininstration to view overall progress at a glance
+A comprehensive web application for tracking and managing academic progress across educational institutions.This app is designed for the admininstration to view overall progress at a glance

 ## 🚀 Features